 On October 19, 2020, Reign Resources Corporation, a Delaware corporation (the "Registrant") completed a Share Exchange Agreement (the "Agreement") with our organization (Sigyn Therapeutics) that resulted in the registrant acquiring 100% of our issued and outstanding shares of common stock in exchange for 75% of the fully paid and nonassessable shares of the Registrant's common stock outstanding (the "Acquisition").
 In conjunction with the transaction, the Registrant changed its name to Sigyn Therapeutics, Inc. pursuant to an amendment to its articles of incorporation that was filed with the State of Delaware.
 Subsequently, the Registrant's trading symbol was changed to SIGY.
 The Acquisition was treated by the Company as a reverse merger in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 For accounting purposes, Sigyn is considered to have acquired the Registrant as the accounting acquirer because: (i) Sigyn stockholders own 75% of the combined company, on an as-converted basis, immediately following the Closing Date, (ii) Sigyn directors hold a majority of board seats in the combined company and (iii) Sigyn management held all key positions in the management of the combined company.
-Accordingly, Sigyn's historical results of operations of the combined company will be included in the Company's financial statements.
-The Acquisition and, for all periods following the Acquisition, the registrant.
-Among the conditions for closing the acquisition, the Sigyn corporate entity (established on October 29, 2019) to become a wholly owned subsidiary of the Registrant.
+Accordingly, Sigyn's historical results of operations will replace the registrant's historical results of operations for all periods prior to the Acquisition and, for all periods following the Acquisition, the results of operations of the combined company will be included in the Company's financial statements.
+The Acquisition was treated as a "tax-free exchange" under Section 368 of the Internal Revenue Code of 1986 and resulted in the Sigyn corporate entity (established on October 29, 2019) to become a wholly owned subsidiary of the Registrant.
 Among the conditions for closing the acquisition, the Registrant extinguished all previously reported liabilities, its preferred class of shares, and all stock purchase options.
-As a result, the reported liabilities totaling \$,329,516 were converted into a total of 7,907,351 common shares.
-Additionally, assets held on the books of Reign Resources Corporation, such as Gem inventory, was kept in the Company
+As a result, the reported liabilities totaling \$3,429,516

-As of August 10, 2021, we have a total 36,671,656 shares issued and outstanding, of which 11,031,656 shares are held by non-affiliate shareholders.
+As of November 12, 2021, we have a total 37,295,803 shares issued and outstanding, of which 11,655,083 shares are held by non-affiliate shareholders.